Introduction

 Infective endocarditis is a serious condition, though it is relatively uncommon.
 It is most likely to affect individuals who already have pre-existing heart valve conditions, prosthetic heart valves, or certain congenital heart defects.
 For these individuals, dental procedures that cause bleeding may carry a slightly higher risk of introducing bacteria into the bloodstream.

 This is why some patients with specific heart conditions may be advised to take prophylactic antibiotics before certain dental treatments.
 The decision to prescribe antibiotic prophylaxis is made on a case-by-case basis, guided by current clinical guidelines and the patient's medical history.
-For the general population without pre-existing heart conditions, the risk of endocarditis from routine dental activities is considered very low.

 Signs and Symptoms of Gum Disease to Be Aware Of